benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

-_**Q10:** Any person that his first name is Lior, that owns some phone B which called a phone C that belongs to an offspring of James Smith and called a phone that belongs either to John Price or to George Davis.
+_**Q10:** Any person whose first name is Lior, that owns some phone B which called a phone C that belongs to an offspring of James Smith and called a phone that belongs either to John Price or to George Davis.
 At least one call from B to C was longer than 100 seconds, and took place in or after 2010_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q010.png)